tableau/webhooks-docs/README.md

 </tsRequest>
 ```

 Replace URL with the destination URL for the webhook.
+The webhook destination URL must be https and have a valid certificate.

 ### Test the Webhook